versioned/versioned-api/README.md

 A CMS REST API on MongoDB/Node.js - similar to Contentful

-## TODO
+## Backlog (Sprint)

-* relationshipPaths=foo.bar,blu.baa

-* audit sys.fields.updatedAt?
-Are there use cases for this?

 * API test: Support fetching multiple levels of relationships (you can pass options={relationships: (N-1)})

-* You could publish two way rel changes if there are no other changes

 * Remove fromType or set it automatically?

 * API test validation in models_relationships_validate (or add it in models_relationships for now?)

-* The list endpoint needs to avoid N+1 problem when fetching relationships
+* versioned2-ui, first basic version

+## Epics (Major Features)

+* Translation
+* Webhooks

+## Ice Box (For Later Consideration)

+* relationshipPaths=foo.bar,blu.baa (GraphQL)

+* You could publish two way rel changes if there are no other changes

+* audit sys.fields.updatedAt?
+Are there use cases for this?

+* articles.map(pick('name,id')) (Ramda style curried)

 * When changes to relationships are published then the docs at the other side of those relationships also need to be published in order for the relationships to be in sync two-way

-* The get/list functions need to fetch relationships when relationships=1 is provided.

-* After update/create any changes to the relationship needs to be reflected on the other side of the relationship if toField is set (if it's two way)

-* After delete the other side of the relationship needs to be updated if toField is set

-* When creating model with x-meta.relationship.toField then the opposite end of the relationship needs to be set up as a property in the toType model Need to handle likely case that the other model doesn't exist yet.

-* Support relationships with state?
-I.e. accounts-users with role

-* Handle or prevent updates/changes of relationships

-* published needs to fetch published versions of relationships if queryParams.relationships and relationshipProperties
+* Handle/prevent updates/changes of relationships and model properties in general (see contentful)

-* Two way relationships
-  owning side of relationship:
-  one-to-one
-  many-to-many
-  many-to-one
-  one-to-many

-* Two way relationship properties are overwritten for to side.

-* versioned2-ui

-* Change to yarn for consistency with UI?

 * Try MongoDB Stitch https://www.mongodb.com/cloud/stitch?jmp=hero

-* accessCheck - API test
+* API test:
+  * spaces writeRequiresAdmin
-  users can only update/delete/get self accounts can only be updated/deleted by admin
+  * users can only update/delete/get self
+  * accounts writeRequiresAdmin

-* API test account scoping in model_controller of models and spaces
+  * account scoping in model_controller of models and spaces
+  * empty content for required fields (compact)

-* Deletion of accounts.
+* Handle deletion of accounts.
 Disallow if there are users connected?
 Clear out relationships?

-* accounts API test that checks user relationship and permissions

-* Double check permission per role
-  Ability to create spaces?

-* Documentation index page with links to main swagger and data swagger per space
+* Link to API documentation per space

 * Load test 1000 spaces and lots of data.
 How much memory is consumed?
   Need a sync/import endpoint

-* Need to drop ${config.MONGODB_URL}_dedicated in API tests? - Introduce c.MONGODB_URL_DEDICATED?

-* Should rename _id to id when we read the doc from mongo Need to rename version coll id for this to work.

 * Rename /data to /content ("Add Content")?

-* Deal with empty content for required fields - api test

 * Preview feature - version, versionToken
   models.previewUrl - http://my.site/articles/{id}